 Calculating volumes requires that the surfaces are defined at every point between the grid nodes.
 The simplest solution is to assign the grid node TVD value to all points inside the rectangle centered at the grid node.
-This approach is the default and is specified as nearest-neighbor in <volume-calculation-method>.
 The rectangle side lengths are the distances between grid nodes that can be specified using <xinc> and <yinc>.
 This is illustrated in Figure 9.1.
 The GRV inside the rectangle is where Δz is the column height given by Eq.
 9.1.
 The GRV belonging to an area is obtained by summation of the rock volume associated to each grid node belonging to the area.
-This is the default algorithm for calculating volumes used by COHIBA.
-Note that volumes are always reported in cubic meters even though the vertical units are feet.